 Give your employees the opportunity to further their education — on the company's dime.
 Send them to a conference, enroll them in an online course, offer tuition reimbursement, or give them an opportunity to cross-train with other coworkers to develop new skills.

 Want to show your employee appreciation by giving your staff time off?
 Let them choose when they reap the reward of their achievement and give employees an extra day paid vacation.

 Not every team leader has the luxury of giving out a spot bonus whenever their employees do something awesome, but there are other ideas for showing your appreciation.
-How about a $100 prepaid Visa or a gift card to their favorite coffee shop?
-Time Magazine says gift cards are basically the best things ever.
+How about a gift card to their favorite coffee shop?
+Consider their preferences and deliver a gift card they (and their entire family) can use.